MNMaqsood/msds19009_COVID19_DLSpring2020/README.md

 # Identification of COVID-19 patients from chest X-ray images
 In this assignment, deep neural networks were used to identify Covid-19 patients from their chest X-ray image.
 Transfer learning was exploited to decrease the training time and increase the network peformance.
 VGG-16 and ResNet-18 networks, pre-trained on ImageNet Dataset, were fine tuned for this puropose.
-# Part-A: Classification of Normal Vs Infected Classes
+# Part-A: Classification into Normal and Infected Classes
 In this task, we'll classify images to only two classes normal or infected.
 The code for this part is available in `covid19_classification.ipynb`
 ## Data
 The dataset used in Part-A of this assignment can be found at this [Gdrive Link](https://drive.google.com/a/itu.edu.pk/uc?id=1-HQQciKYfwAO3oH7ci6zhg45DduvkpnK)